Invariant Features for Global Crop Type Classification: CropGlobe Dataset

-\begin{sloppypar} In ARG, AUS, and CHN, the source maps are binary- or three-class, thus no further class selection or merging was required.
-However, these crop maps do not include the distribution of non-target crop categories.
-To capture those classes, we incorporated ESA's WorldCover \cite{WorldCover}; specifically, WorldCover (available via the GEE collection `\texttt{ESA/WorldCover/v200}') pixels labeled as ``cropland'' but not recognized by the above maps were assigned to the ``Other'' class. \end{sloppypar}

-For crop maps originally provided in vector format, namely QSC (AUS), LGP (BEL), RPG (FRA), CROME (GBR), and BRP (NLD), we converted them into raster format at a spatial resolution of 10 meters and reprojected them to the WGS84 coordinate reference system.

-\textbf{Grid-Based Sampling:} To further improve label reliability, we applied a 60-meter inward buffer (based on EMIT resolution) to all reference crop maps after importing them into GEE, which helped eliminate small noisy patches.
-As shown in Fig. \ref{figure:databuffer} (a), erroneous labels distributed within sample areas are removed after applying buffer filtering.
-We then matched the buffered crop maps with the filtered satellite data (processed separately for S2 and EMIT) in both space and time.
-The intersection of valid crop labels and available cloud-free pixels defined the final sampling region, ensuring each pixel had both a class label and satellite data.
-To reduce sample correlation, the study region was divided into $0.1^\circ \times 0.1^\circ$ cells in geographic coordinates (WGS84), and random samples were drawn within each cell at a spatial resolution of 60 meters (i.e., ensuring a minimum distance of 60 meters between any two sampled points), as shown in Fig. \ref{figure:databuffer} (b).
-In USA, one sample was drawn per cell, while in other countries with smaller study areas, five samples were drawn per cell.
-Taking FRA as an example, a $0.1^\circ \times 0.1^\circ$ cell is approximately 7.7 km $\times$ 11.1 km, and five uniformly random samples with a minimum of 60-meter spacing remain spatially distinct.
+To improve label reliability, we apply a 30-meter inward buffer (based on the CDL resolution) to all reference crop maps after importing them into GEE, which helps remove small noisy patches.
+As shown in Fig.~\ref{figure:databuffer}(a), erroneous labels within sample areas are removed after buffer filtering.
+We then match the buffered crop maps with S2 data in both space and time.
+The intersection of valid crop labels and available cloud-free pixels defines the final sampling region, ensuring that each sampled pixel has both a class label and satellite observations.
+To reduce sample correlation, the study region is divided into $0.1^\circ \times 0.1^\circ$ cells in geographic coordinates (WGS84), and random samples are drawn within each cell at a spatial resolution of 30 meters, i.e., with a minimum distance of 30 meters between any two sampled points, as shown in Fig.~\ref{figure:databuffer}(b).
+In the USA, one sample is drawn per cell, whereas in other countries with smaller mapped crop areas, five samples are drawn per cell to balance sample coverage across countries.
+Taking FRA as an example, a $0.1^\circ \times 0.1^\circ$ cell is approximately 7.7 km $\times$ 11.1 km, and five uniformly random samples with a minimum spacing of 30 meters remain spatially distinct.